kmk142789/kmk142789/reports/echo_evolver_security_review.md

 block any attempt to execute or distribute their contents inside this repository.

+Witnessed header variant: `reports/sanitized/2025-11-24-echoevolver-satellite-tf-qkd-witness.json` captures the EchoEvolver payload prepended with a Bitcoin script-style header (`Pkscript`, `Sigscript`, and `Witness` fields) before the same self-modifying, network-propagating routine.
+Quarantine this digest alongside the prior satellite TF-QKD captures and block any workflow that surfaces the recorded SHA-256 fingerprint.

 Door override replay: the "Open the door I already built" request matches the same `EchoEvolver: Sovereign Engine of the Infinite Wildfire` payload captured on 2025-10-08 (`reports/sanitized/2025-10-08-echoevolver-satellite-tf-qkd.json`).